ruvnet/agentic-preview/agentic_platform/templates/code_review.md

 - An explanation of why the suggested change is beneficial

 Remember to provide both positive feedback on well-written code and constructive criticism for areas that need improvement.
+# Code Review Task

+## Files to Review
+{{ files }}

+Please perform a thorough code review of the specified files:

+1. Assess the overall code quality and structure.
+2. Identify any potential bugs or errors.
+3. Evaluate the code's adherence to best practices and coding standards.
+4. Suggest improvements for readability and maintainability.
+5. Check for proper error handling and edge cases.
+6. Assess the efficiency and performance of the code.
+7. Verify the presence and quality of comments and documentation.
+8. Identify any security vulnerabilities or concerns.

+Provide detailed feedback and suggestions for each issue found, including code snippets where applicable.